A New Perspective on Precision and Recall for Generative Models: Conclusion

 \section{Conclusion}

-In this work, we have described a fresh perspective on the evaluation of generative models by alleviating the links between PR curves, the binary classification standpoint and TV distance.
-We have proposed a new framework to evaluate generative models describing an entire curve and without being limited to scalar metrics as it has been done a lot in the recent literature.
+In this work, we have described a fresh perspective on the evaluation of generative models by alleviating the links between PR curves, the binary classification standpoint and total variation distance.
+We have proposed a new framework for evaluating generative models that describes an entire curve, rather than being limited to scalar metrics, as is often done in the recent literature.
 This classification standpoint opened new practical perspectives (splitting, choice of hyperparameter $k$).
 Benefiting from the splitting setting, we statistically analyzed the estimators of PR we introduced.
 This analysis allowed to highlight the crucial role played by the dimension in the upper bounds of the estimation errors.
 We then showed how to bridge common scalar PR metrics from the literature to our framework, thus stemming an entire curve from initially 2 scalar metrics.
 This extension can be viewed as a dual approach to those common metrics as the extreme values of our extended curves match rigorously the scalar metrics.
-Finally, we have studied the empirical behavior of the obtained variants in the light of several toy datasets and real world experiments.
-We concluded the experiments by introducing a hybrid setting between the two previous kinds of dataset which allowed to display a complex case in which the ground truth metrics are known.
+Finally, we have studied the empirical behavior of the obtained variants in the light of several toy datasets and real world experiments with complex datasets.
+We consolidated the experiments by introducing a hybrid setting between the two previous kinds of dataset which allowed to display a complex case in which the ground truth metrics are known.